LARC-CMU-SMU/DPH-2019-Novel-Repeat-Food-Consumption/README.md

 __Outputs:__ Several CSV files will be generated and stored in the `data` folder.

-### Step 2: Exploitary data analysis
+### Step 2: Exploratory data analysis
 Run the notebooks `1-*.ipynb` to perform data analysis of repeat and novel consumption.
 The notebook requires data files from previous steps in the `data` folder.

 __Outputs:__ Several reports will be generated and stored in the `figure` folder.

-### Step 3: Paramater tuning of recommenders
+### Step 3: Hyperparamater tuning of recommenders
-Run the notebook `2-*.ipynb` to perform parameter tuning for the recommendation models.
+Run the notebook `2-*.ipynb` to perform hyperparameter tuning for the recommendation models.
 The notebook requires data files from previous steps in the `data` folder.

 __Outputs:__ Several files will be generated and stored in the `output/param` folder.